 Why Don’t We See Changes in web.config?

 This is by design.
 The Machine Key Rotation Job does not modify the web.config file.
-The keys are updated in memory only, which prevents performance problems through application domain recycles.
+The keys are updated in the configuration database and later retrieved and processed directly in the w3wp.exe worker process, which prevents performance problems through application domain recycles.

 If you check the last modified date of the web.config file after the job runs, it will remain unchanged.